Where is Nigel Clough now?

 His team’s fine form in cup competitions continued in the 2014-15 season when they reached the semi-finals of the League Cup.

 Unfortunately for Clough he was sacked by Sheffield United at the end of the 2014-15 season after losing in the League One play off semi-finals.

-In December 2015 Nigel Clough was back in football management when he rejoined former side Burton Albion after a near seven year absence.
+In December 2015 Clough was back in football management when he rejoined former side Burton Albion after a near seven year absence.

 Replacing Jimmy Floyd Hasselbaink who had guided the club to the top of League One before leaving for QPR, Clough maintained the club’s good form and guided them to promotion to the Championship in 2016.